-We observed that the Mikado transcriptome included a greater number of GO-term assigned genes, eggNOG named genes, and eggNOG uniquely-named genes than found in the Blondel annotation (Fig. 3G).
-We used OrthoFinder to assign orthogroups between the Mikado and Blondel transcriptomes and the list of all Drosophila melanogaster peptides from the UNIPROT-SWISSPROT database.
-The Mikado and Blondel transcriptomes produced similar numbers of orthogroups as analyzed by OrthoFinder; however, the Mikado transcriptome produced a greater number of 1:1 orthogroups, which proved useful for downstream GO term enrichment analysis.
+We observed that the Mikado transcriptome included a greater number of GO-term assigned genes, eggNOG named genes, and eggNOG uniquely-named genes than found in the MAKER annotation (Fig. 3E).
+We used OrthoFinder to assign orthogroups between the Mikado and MAKER transcriptomes and the list of all Drosophila melanogaster peptides from the UNIPROT-SWISSPROT database.
+The Mikado and MAKER transcriptomes produced similar numbers of orthogroups; however, the Mikado transcriptome produced a greater number of 1:1 orthogroups, which proved useful for downstream GO term enrichment analysis (summarized in Fig. 3E, see Supp.
+Fig. 3.3 for further explanation of orthogroup size comparisons).